Tekno the Robotic Puppy: Battling Tekno Saber Scarab

 The sixth release in Tekno and Friends pet line was a saber scarab.
 Comes with a remote control.

 Boomer the Robotic Puppy

 The first Tekno 2.0 pet which is a beagle or dalmatian.
 Comes with a ball and steak.

 Mack the Robotic Fish

 The second Tekno 2.0 pet which swims on floor surface and table surface.
-Does not swim in water.
+It cannot swim in water.

 Roscoe the Robotic Frog

-The third Tekno 2.0 pet who leaps everywhere.
+The third Tekno 2.0 pet.
+It leaps instead of walking.
 Comes with a lilypad and a fly hooked on it.

 Flash the Robotic Turtle

-The fourth Tekno 2.0 pet who walks slow.
-Comes with the lake.
+The fourth Tekno 2.0 pet, which walks slower than other models.
 If the owner takes off his shell, he would say "Uh Oh!".

 Tekno the Robotic Pony

 The 2007 release in the Tekno and Friends pet line.
-Tekno gallops, and loves to eat apples.
+Tekno gallops and can "eat" apples.

 Tekno Mega Mech R/C Robot 48-Inch

-An inflatable huge Tekno robot who was like a balloon.
+An inflatable huge Tekno robot.
 Comes with a remote control and rolls instead of walks.